 If you’d like to receive access to an even larger Subscriber Library of free printables, you’re invited.
 Simply subscribe by clicking on the graphic below.
-You’ll receive access to free prayer printables, professions based on Scripture, ministry downloads, and other faith tools.
-You’ll receive regular emails encouragement and find tools to help you, ones supporting these 5 Ways to Grow Your Faith Today.
+You’ll receive access to free prayer printables, professions based on Scripture, ministry downloads, and other faith tools that help support these 5 Ways to Grow Your Faith Today.